-Each LTV conservation easement is a unique achievement, and each easement donation by a landowner represents a permanent gift of select property rights to LTV.
-These property rights are given to LTV to be used in service of conservation, meant specifically and especially for public benefit.
-LTV holds these “conservation rights” to these unique properties in trust, with a duty to uphold and maintain each property’s conservation values.
+LTV works with families to help them achieve their conservation goals for their properties.
+Since every property is different, so is every easement, and each is a unique achievement.
+Each donation of a conservation easement, by a landowner, represents a permanent gift and retirement of select property rights.
+The landowner donates these property rights to LTV to be used in service of conservation, meant specifically and especially for public benefit.
+LTV holds these “conservation rights” to these unique properties in trust, with a duty to uphold and maintain each landowner’s conservation goals, protecting the property’s conservation values in perpetuity.
 These are values such as scenic open space, historic landscapes and structures, water resources, prime agricultural soils, forest habitat, and endangered species.
-LTV serves as the permanent steward for these values, and we take this role very seriously.
+LTV serves as the permanent steward for these values and we take on this responsibility seriously.

 The conservation easement itself, as a legal deed, is the most important guide for stewardship.
-LTV strives to draft, negotiate and accept conservation easements that are clearly written, easily understandable, and readily enforceable.
+LTV strives to help draft and accept conservation easements that are clearly written and easily understandable.
 Other documentation, such as baseline assessments, monitoring reports, property photography, and landowner correspondence are also essential, as they form the context and historical record for each easement.
-Stewardship staff keep close track of these documents, which are vital for ongoing stewardship.
-Each property’s stewardship file grows over time, and LTV maintains excellent records with all documentation stored securely off-site in order to sustain the integrity of each of these permanent easements.
+LTV maintains a record keeping system both in hard copy and digitally, as these documents are vital for ongoing stewardship.
+Each property’s stewardship file grows over time, and LTV maintains excellent records with all hard copy documentation stored securely off-site in order to sustain the integrity of each of these permanent easements.